JhoramNarsico/Rich-Land-Inventory-System/README.md

 ├── staticfiles/ (Collected Static Files for Deployment) │   └── Description: This folder is the target for the `collectstatic` command.
 It gathers all static │       files from your entire project into a single place for your web server (like Nginx) to │       serve efficiently in a live environment.
-You should not edit files here directly.
+YOU SHOULD NOT edit files here directly.
 │
-├── templates/ (Project-Level Templates)
+└── templates/ (Project-Level Templates)
-│   ├── admin/           -> A place to put custom templates that override the default Django admin pages.
+    ├── admin/           -> A place to put custom templates that override the default Django admin pages.
-│   ├── registration/    -> Holds templates for user authentication (login.html, etc.).
+    ├── registration/    -> Holds templates for user authentication (login.html, etc.).
-│   ├── base.html        -> The main site layout.
+    ├── base.html        -> The main site layout.
 All other templates extend this file to maintain a consistent look.
-│   └── home.html        -> The template for your project's homepage.
+    └── home.html        -> The template for your project's homepage.
 ```